codsen/codsen.com/src/os/string-strip-html.md

 - It can detect and skip false positives, for example, `a < b and c > d`.
 - Enabled-by-default but optional Recursive HTML Decoding — nothing will escape!
 - It won't strip JSP tags

+PS.
+We have [`stristri`](/os/stristri/) which also strips HTML.
+It can strip not only HTML but also CSS, text and templating tags.
+But it has less granular control over whitespace.

 {% include "btt.njk" %}